Peabody

 Peabody’s Bristow Court is a 7-storey block containing 21 residential flats arranged over four floors on Triangle Road in Hackney East London.
 There are six flats on each of the first, second and third floors and three on the top floor.
 The high-end apartments are of mixed tenure and fully occupied, in the main, by professional leaseholders.
 The ground floor comprises commercial units.

-A two-stage JCT** intermediate contract with contractor’s design portion for the removal of existing non-compliant HPL cladding and renewal with new Rockpanel rainscreen cladding system.
+Peabody appointed Axis for a two-stage JCT** intermediate contract with contractor’s design portion for the removal of existing non-compliant HPL cladding and renewal with new Rockpanel rainscreen cladding system.

-Prior to works commencing, Axis conducted pre-condition surveys to all properties to inspect damp and condensation issues; check all windows and gas installations as well as assess any vulnerabilities of residents and updated our contacts list to effectively communicate with residents throughout the works.
+Axis continued the cladding remediation works from a previous contractor who had stripped some of the existing cladding so there were issues of damp in some of the apartments.
+Therefore, prior to works commencing, we conducted pre-condition surveys to all properties to inspect damp and condensation issues; check all windows and gas installations as well as assess any vulnerabilities of residents.
+We also updated our contacts list to effectively communicate with residents throughout the works.

 To the front elevation the team replaced the cladding on the balconies and soffits with non-combustible cladding in a wood effect in keeping with existing style.
 To the rear elevation Axis removed existing cladding and installed Wetherby insulation system and Rock panel cladding.